3inar/crime_rates/README.md

 After you enter the second line of code, you'll see a series of automated messages as ProjectTemplate goes about doing its work.
 This work involves:
 * Reading in the global configuration file contained in `config`.
-* Loading any R packages you listed in he configuration file.
+* Loading any R packages you listed in the configuration file.
 * Reading in any datasets stored in `data` or `cache`.
-* Preprocessing your data using the files in the `munge` directory.
+* Preprocessing these data using the files in the `munge` directory.

-Once that's done, you can execute any code you'd like.
-For every analysis you create, we'd recommend putting a separate file in the `src` directory.
-If the files start with the two lines mentioned above:

-	library('ProjectTemplate')
-	load.project()

-You'll have access to all of your data, already fully preprocessed, and all of the libraries you want to use.
+If you simply want to reproduce our work without looking into details, it should be enough to `setwd()` to this directory and rund the scripts in `src/`.

 For more details about ProjectTemplate, see http://projecttemplate.net